 Whatever your pattern, it has moved you further and further from your true essence.
 This can be a painful realization.
 At the same time, it can be the key to the release from a lifetime of mental bondage.

 The more you engage in mindful meditation, the more you will understand the reasons for your past actions and will be able to develop a new, alternative life script.
 It is never too late to change.
-As a matter of fact, mindfulness meditation makes it easier to open our mind and accept a different, perhaps unexplored path.
+As a matter of fact, mindfulness meditation makes it easier to open our minds and accept a different, perhaps unexplored path.

 With mindful meditation, you become aware of the negative dialogue that guides your behavior.
 The opportunity to change the life script you’ve been living and open doors to better, more life-affirming choices are both exciting and challenging.
 But it is always worth it.

 There is a possibility that some of the new awareness will make you uncomfortable.
 We’re all human.
 We’ve all behaved badly or made mistakes we would rather not think about.
 And here comes mindful meditation, about to make us confront behavior we’d rather forget.
 It can seem scary, at first.

 To quote Dr. Phil, “You can’t change what you don’t acknowledge.